The Voitrekovsky family

-He married Winifred (Winnie) Davey in August 1906 at her mother’s home in Palmerston North and the young couple lived in Chelwood Street until James’s death at the age of 35.
-Their three children, Ena Winifred born in 1907, Wilbur James born in 1909 and Esther May (Tess) born in 1911 all attended the Salvation Army Sunday School.
+He married Winifred (Winnie) Davey in August 1906 at her mother’s home in Palmerston North and the young couple lived in Chelwood Street until James died on 23 November 1918, aged 34.
+Their three children, Ena Winifred born in 1907, Wilbur James born in 1909 and Esther May (Tess) born in 1911, all attended the Salvation Army Sunday School.

-After James’s death Winnie remarried and moved to Auckland.
-The family lost touch until Florinda found her cousin Tess, who told her that although Winnie was young to be left a widow, she had been “a wonderful mother to her three children and they had enjoyed a happy childhood.”
+Winnie moved to Auckland in 1923 and remarried in 1934.
+The rest of the family lost touch with her until Florinda found her cousin Tess, who told her that although Winnie was young to be left a widow, she had been “a wonderful mother to her three children and they had enjoyed a happy childhood.”

 Winnie, second from the right, between Wilbur and his wife, Eva.
 Winnie's and James's daughter Ena and husband Jack Fletcher are on the left.